mvolkmann/blog/src/swift/Concurrency.md

 The {% aTargetBlank "https://developer.apple.com/documentation/DISPATCH",
-"Dispatch" %} framework (aka Grand Central Dispatch) is specific to Apple operating systems.
+"Dispatch" %} framework (aka Grand Central Dispatch) provides a higher level API than NSThreads and pthreads.
-It offers a higher level API than NSThreads and pthreads.
+It was originally specific to Apple operating systems, but since Swift has been open sourced it is now cross-platform.

 While GCD has many features, the most common use is to run code that updates the UI on the main thread.